TylerStroh/Excel-Project-Data-Analyst-Salary-Calculator/README.md

 ## Introduction

-This data jobs salary dashboard helps job seekers like myself cycle through different job titles to help find the average salaries for those jobs and what job site had the most postings to help them find more opportunities.
+This data jobs salary dashboard helps job seekers like myself cycle through different job titles to help find the median salaries for those jobs and what job site had the most postings to help them find more opportunities.

 ## Excel Skills Used